 One of Interpol’s functions is to issue Red Notices, international wanted notices for individuals suspected of committing serious crimes.
-It is important to note that a Red Notice is not an international arrest warrant, and Interpol does not have the power to compel Interpol member countries to arrest the individual named in the Red Notice.
-However, there are times when an individual may need to deregister from Interpol.
-This process requires that certain procedures be followed.
+It is important to note that an Interpol Red Notice is not an international arrest warrant, and Interpol does not have the power to compel member countries to arrest the individual named in the Red Notice.
+However, there are times when an individual may need to remove name from Interpol database and this process requires that certain procedures be followed.

 When can a person be placed on Interpol’s wanted list?

-- The crime poses a threat to international security.
+- Crimes that pose a threat to international security;

-- This occurs when the crime is international in nature and may threaten the safety of citizens of different countries.
+- An international crime that may threaten the safety of citizens of different countries;

-- These crimes include terrorism, human trafficking, drug and arms trafficking, cybercrime, international corruption, etc.
+- Crimes like terrorism, human trafficking, drug and arms trafficking, cybercrime, and international corruption, all of which are associated with wanted persons whose activities threaten global stability;

 - Crimes that violate international agreements.
 If a person has committed a crime that violates international treaties or agreements, Interpol may participate in their search.
 Such crimes include financial fraud, environmental crimes, and anti-corruption violations with an international component.